Monkey-Gland/JS-UI-and-DOM-Monkey-Gland/README.md

 	o	Arhigram - Георги Петров

 	•	PROJECT PURPOSE
 	The game is a car racer.
 The purpose is to finish before time has run out.
-You are given one minute to finish the track without crashing into an enemy car.
 If you hit enemy car the game ends.
 	To move use the arrow keys - UP - to accelerate, DOWN - to reduce speed, LEFT/RIGHT arrow key - to move left/right.
 	Time is tracked by a clock and progress is measured by a progress bar.
 	Upon the start of the game a menu is loaded with two options : ‘START’ or view the team list by pressing ‘CREATED BY’.